 On June 25, 2019, the Company entered into an arrangement agreement with its wholly-owned subsidiary, Sassy to transfer its Northwest Ontario nickel exploration assets to Sassy, and its LOI, to acquire the Foremore claims, by way of a plan of arrangement pursuant to the Business Corporations Act of British Columbia.
-The arrangement contemplates the Company transferring the above noted exploration assets to Sassy in exchange for 10,000,000 common shares of Sassy to be distributed to the Company's shareholders.
+Subsequent to December 31, 2019, the Company transferred the above noted exploration assets to Sassy in exchange for 10,000,000 common shares of Sassy which were distributed to the Company's shareholders.
 On September 30, 2019, the Company received shareholder approval of the transaction.